-Collaboration Enhancement: The regulatory framework encourages collaboration among different institutions and stakeholders to exchange information, expertise, and enhance collective response capabilities to cyber threats.
+Collaboration Enhancement: The regulatory framework encourages collaboration among institutions and stakeholders to exchange information and expertise and enhance collective response capabilities to cyber threats.

-Continuous Assessment and Review: The regulatory framework includes mechanisms for continuous assessment and review.
+Continuous Assessment and Review: The regulatory framework includes continuous assessment and review mechanisms.

-In accordance with Article (8-B-1) of Cyber Security Law No. 16 of 2019, ministries, government departments, official, private, and civil institutions are committed to following the policies, standards, and controls issued by the center for each sector to address the increasing cyber threats that can undermine the technical infrastructure.
+Per article (8-B-1) of Cyber Security Law No. 16 of 2019, ministries, government departments, and official, private, and civil institutions are committed to following the policies, standards, and controls issued by the center for each sector to address the increasing cyber threats that can undermine the technical infrastructure.